gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/06_personnel_security.md

 ### Suggested implementation approaches

 Your provider should be able to explain how they build and sustain a positive security culture in their workforce and partnerships.
-You can read more about the benefits of doing this in in CPNI’s Data Centre guidance .
+You can read more about the benefits of doing this in in CPNI’s Data Centre guidance.
 Security training pathways can benefit staff in all roles, but they are most beneficial to staff in privileged roles when there is any dependency on them following procedural controls.

 ### The provider should be able identify groups of people that: